 Political cartooning and stereotypes

 The political cartoon genre, like other types of broad comedy and commentary, often uses common stereotypes to its advantage in making a political or social point.
 Often, the humor works only as long as the viewers share a common perception about an event or group, so that the cartoonist can use a kind of visual shorthand, in this case based on stereotypes.
 A political cartoon often tells you more about the point of view of the cartoonist than about the subtleties or diversity of the issue on which they are commenting.
-In this case, the cartoonist explicitly erases any differences amongst Muslims and creates one monolithic "Muslim enemy" to America.
+In this case, the cartoonist explicitly erases any differences amongst Muslims and creates a monolithic "Muslim" representation with qualities contrary to American viewpoints.